Phillip Lehman

-Phillip Lehman (born Philip, alternatively spelled Philippe) is a Franco-American artist, music producer, and cave diver best known as Bando, the graffiti pioneer of France who helped popularize the medium in Europe throughout the 1980s.
+Phillip Lehman (born Philip, alternatively spelled Philipp, born 1965) is a Franco-American artist, music producer, and cave diver best known as Bando, the graffiti pioneer of France who helped popularize the medium in Europe throughout the 1980s.
 Following this period, Lehman co-founded a string of funk labels in Paris and New York including Desco Records, the precursor to Daptone Records and his Truth & Soul Records.
 Since the 2000s, he has worked as a cave diver and speleologist in the Dominican Republic.

-Biography
+Background

-Born in 1965 to artistic parents, Aki and Robin Lehman, Lehman was raised between New York City and Paris.
+Born in 1965 to artistic parents Aki and Robin Lehman, Lehman was raised between New York City and Paris.
+He is the grandson of American investment banker Robert Lehman and the great-great-grandson of Emanuel Lehman, an investment banker and a co-founder of Lehman Brothers.

 As a teenager, Lehman took part in New York graffiti culture under the name Bando, later bringing its ethos over to Europe.
 He is credited as bringing graffiti, particularly tagging, to France in the early 1980s and as a pioneer throughout Europe; an early and prolific participant in Europe's nascent graffiti culture, his style had particular influence into the 1990s.
 He was also instrumental in bringing prominent American artists like SEEN and JonOne to Europe.
 Among other crews, he founded Europe's first graffiti crew, Crime Time Kings, with Mode2 and Niels "Shoe" Meulman in 1985, representing the scenes of Paris, London, and Amsterdam, respectively; they reunited in 2013–2014.

 He is a noted personality in the history of European graffiti and has been a subject of exhibitions like the 2010 Pinacothèque de Paris exhibit Pressionism: Masterpieces of Graffiti on Canvas, from Basquiat to Bando.
 Since the 2010s, he has worked with and has been represented by Unruly Gallery in Amsterdam.
 He continues to produce tag art and paintings from the Dominican Republic.